Treehouse of Horror VII: Cultural references

-In "The Thing and I", Homer sings "Fish Heads", a 1978 novelty song by Barnes & Barnes.
-Homer crashing the flying saucer into Capitol dome in the "Citizen Kang" segment is a reference to Earth vs. the Flying Saucers, a 1956 film.
+Homer sings "Fish Heads", a 1978 novelty song by Barnes & Barnes.
+In "The Genesis Tub", the glowing rings that "debigulate" Lisa were inspired by Metropolis.
+Lisa’s experiment, where a shock of static electricity creates new life from simple ingredients, refers to the Miller-Urey experiment attempting to use electric shocks to simulate early earth abiogenesis.
+Homer crashing the flying saucer into the Capitol dome in the "Citizen Kang" segment is a reference to Earth vs. the Flying Saucers.

 Reception

 In its original broadcast, "Treehouse of Horror VII" finished 31st in ratings for the week of October 21–27, 1996, with a Nielsen rating of 10.5, equivalent to approximately 10.2 million viewing households.
 It was the third highest-rated show on the Fox network that week, following Millennium and The X-Files.

 In 2017, IGN called "Citizen Kang" the best segment of the entire anthology, and placed the episode itself as number one in its ranking of all "Treehouse of Horror" episodes.
 The A.V.
 Club named Kang/Bob Dole's line, "Abortions for some, miniature American flags for others!", one of the best lines in the history of the show.

 The ska punk band named I Voted for Kodos takes its name from Homer's line, "Don't blame me, I voted for Kodos", at the end of "Citizen Kang".
 In a 2000 Entertainment Weekly article, Matt Groening ranked this episode as his seventh favorite in the history of the show.

+Kamala Harris quoted a line from "Citizen Kang" ("We must move forward, not backward; upward, not forward; and always twirling, twirling, twirling towards freedom") for a University of Chicago student scavenger hunt in 2013.
+A filmed clip of this moment was shown at the Simpsons panel during the 2024 San Diego Comic-Con, at a time when Harris was both the sitting vice president and the presumed Democratic presidential nominee.

+Les Chappell notes that the episode is darker than previous Treehouse installments: "'Mature' is the wrong word, but there’s definitely an ambition here that hasn't been seen on Halloweens past, and a drive that would endure throughout the series long after the Clinton/Dole contest would fade from memory.
+As it enters its eighth year, The Simpsons proves it remains a force for comedic innovations, committed to moving forward, not backward; upward, not forward; and always twirling, twirling, twirling towards freedom."